Last Updated: June 5, 2026

 Warning

-Make sure it is the right project.
+Make sure you have selected the best project for your Master Project.
 During this MS Project Master Class, you will put a lot of work into this project, and switching to another project will not be practical.

 Another way to start a new project is from an existing template file.